collective/collective.developermanual/source/troubleshooting/transactions.rst

 Below is Python code for `Grok view <http://collective-docs.readthedocs.org/en/latest/views/browserviews.html#creating-a-view-using-grok>`_ which you can drop in to your own `Plone add-on product <http://collective-docs.readthedocs.org/en/latest/tutorials/paste.html#creating-an-add-on-product-skeleton>`_.
 It creates an admin view which you can call directly thru URL.
 This code will walk thru all the content on your Plone site and tries to delete bad content items with BLOBs missing.

 The code handles both Archetypes and Dexterity subsystems' content types.

 .. note ::

     Fixing Dexterity blobs with this code have never been tested - please feel free to update the code in collective.developermanual on GitHub if you find it not working properly.

 The code, ``fixblobs.py``::

      """

         A Zope command line script to delete content with missing BLOB in Plone, causing POSKeyErrors when content is being accessed or during portal_catalog rebuild.

         Tested on Plone 4.1 + Dexterity 1.1.

         http://stackoverflow.com/questions/8655675/cleaning-up-poskeyerror-no-blob-file-content-from-plone-site

         Also see:

         http://pypi.python.org/pypi/experimental.gracefulblobmissing/

     """

     # Zope imports
     from ZODB.POSException import POSKeyError
-    from zope.component import getMultiAdapter
     from zope.component import queryUtility
     from Products.CMFCore.interfaces import IPropertiesTool
     from Products.CMFCore.interfaces import IFolderish, ISiteRoot